For optimal viewing experience, please use a supported browser such as Chrome or Edge

 Credit Score

 Your credit score will play a big role in whether your lender can approve your loan.
 It will also influence the interest rate you receive.
-Generally speaking, higher credit scores equal lower interest rates, if you are applying jointly, most lenders will use the middle score of the 3 repositories.
-Everyone is entitled to one free credit report from each of the three major credit bureaus every twelve months.
-Contrary to common belief, checking your own credit will not affect your score.
-It’s important to keep an eye on your credit and take action on any false entries that could lower your score.
+Generally speaking, higher credit scores equal lower interest rates.
+The biggest factors in your credit score are your level of debt and whether or not you pay your monthly bills on time, but there are other influencing factors as well.
+It’s important to keep an eye on your credit reports and take action on any false entries that could lower your score.

 Related Resources